Rasmus “Charley” Christensen of Torslunde, Denmark, and Leonardville, Riley County, Kansas.

 In the Leonardville Monitor of Thursday, March 1, 1888: “Charlie Christensen left on Monday morning’s train for Wymore, Nebraska.
 He will stop a week or two at Marysville in this state.”
 Wymore is in Gage County just into Nebraska from Kansas, roughly seventy miles north of Leonardville.
 I have searched records there, and except for finding a letter to pick up at the Beatrice post office (the Gage County seat) in 1910, which is seven years after Charley was not listed as a survivor in his brother’s obituary - I have not found a Charley Christensen record there.

-There is a reference to Charles in the letter below from his brother John to sister Ida ca 1890, indicating he may be starting a butcher(?) shop somewhere, money and not telling mother are mentioned, and he may be getting married.
+There is a reference to Charles in the letter below from his brother John to sister Ida in February 1890, indicating he may be starting a butcher(?) shop somewhere, money and not telling mother are mentioned, and he may be getting married.
 The letter is posted is three parts - from the same page.
 This is the last record of him presently known.
 Ida was married in South Dakota in 1888, Charles had left ca 1888, so it is in that era after that period.

 NOTE: There is a Charles Christensen in Waupaca County, Wisconsin, where the Christensens lived for a period between Kansas residence - that Charles married in 1889, shown as born in Wisconsin with his parents born in Denmark, and shown as born in 1866, four years after our own Charley.
 However, he is listed in records as having lived until 1941, and with other parents listed in his grave records.
 A false lead.